1828 United States presidential election: Aftermath

 A voter named Thomas J. Forney, who lived in Burke County, North Carolina, wrote to a friend in Virginia on December 4, 1828:

 Permit me in the next place to touch a little on the presidential question.
 On the day of the electoral election I was at Muddy Creek, at which place Adams received 4 votes, from John Rutherford, myself, William Alexander and — Bedford.
 Adams received something like 200 in this county, but it appears from undubitable authority that the "Hero" will succeed; if so, I will, I must, submit to a greater power.
 At the election ground of Col. Carson's, Jackson received all of the votes.
 Col. Carson planted a hickory pole on the ground that day, and intends to keep it alive by pouring whiskey on its roots.
-Gen. Jackson was first started on the electioneering campaign as a tool to answer some purpose intented by his anti-supporters, but after canvassing the business up to the present date it appears that he is the spectacle of the people.
+Gen. Jackson was first started on the electioneering campaign as a tool to answer some purpose intended by his anti-supporters, but after canvassing the business up to the present date it appears that he is the spectacle of the people.
 I am surprised that the Kentuckians supported him, after his saying in that stigmatizing language, that "The Kentuckians ingloriously fled."
 I am persuaded, Sir, that they were right and perfectly justifiable in making their escape, as they were destitute of arms of defence.
 The South Carolinians support Jackson with the belief that he is an anti-tariff man; the Pennsylvanians because he is a tariff man.
 If I could believe that he was a supporter of the tariff, I would rest contented.
 Finally, I presume he will be our next president.
 If so, we have "cut the rod to whip ourselves," and must bear with the malady.
 My next choice will be the able and monstrous Henry Clay.
 But enough of such.

 Rachel Jackson had been having chest pains throughout the campaign, and she was traumatized by the personal attacks on her marriage.
 She became ill and died on December 22, 1828.
 Jackson accused the Adams campaign, and Henry Clay even more so, of causing her death, saying, "I can and do forgive all my enemies.
 But those vile wretches who have slandered her must look to God for mercy."